chengmatt/Comprehensive-Exam-Notes/docs/01-Quinn-and-Deriso-1999.md

 N_t = \frac{N_0e^{rt}}{1 - \frac{N_0}{K} + \frac{N_0}{K}e^{rt}}
 \end{equation}

-where the deominator of the second equation is a dampening factor to make sure the numerator doesn't increase without bound.
-As you can see in the plot below, as N0 approaches K, the denomiator gets larger, which reduces the change in the numerator such that is dampens it and is unable to increase without bound.
+where the denominator of the second equation is a dampening factor to make sure the numerator doesn't increase without bound.
+As you can see in the plot below, as N0 approaches K, the denominator gets larger, which reduces the change in the numerator such that is dampens it and is unable to increase without bound.
 When N > K, it decreases exponentially, and when N = K, growth is constant.
 When N < K, it increases sigmoidally.
+The differential equation is pretty easy to solve, but involves some annoying algebra to rearrange and calculate partial fractions for the N and r terms.

 ```r